vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 ### Infrared lights

+There are these days different kinds of infrared controlled device available like LEDs, fake candles or fake tea lights.

-I have Christmas paper stars that contain a regular light bulb.
+I had before Christmas paper stars that contain a regular light bulb.
 This reduces the positions where I could place them, they must be in reach of a power socket and somewhere where I could keep the power cable out of sight, guide them behind a curtain or so.